loon3/LTB-Companion-Wallet/README.md

 Chrome Extension Bitcoin/Counterparty Wallet for use with letstalkbitcoin.com

-Currently under development, use at your own risk!
+Last Update v0.1.3 (beta)

-Donate BTC or your favorite XCP token to 1LrM4bojLAKfuoFMXkDtVPMGydX1rkaMqH
+Donate BTC, XCP or your favorite asset to 1LrM4bojLAKfuoFMXkDtVPMGydX1rkaMqH